 It can be shown that the determinant of the quark mass matrix $M_q$ is a singlet (i.e.~1D) modular form of weight $\kdet^q$, with $\kdet^q \equiv \sum_i k_i + k^c_i$ (see~\cref{app:det} for explicit derivations).
 Immediately, it becomes clear that if $\kdet^q < 0$, then $\det M_q = 0$, as there are no non-zero negative-weight modular forms.
 In this study, we reject quark mass matrices with zero determinant, as they imply a massless quark. \footnote{ In the presence of a massless quark, an additional mechanism might be invoked to generate the up- or down-quark masses, such as SUSY-breaking effects or higher-dimensional operators, along the lines of what is described in Refs.~\cite{Feruglio:2021dte,Petcov:2023vws}.
 The latter possibility may require non-trivial weights for $H_{u,d}$.
 We do not consider such possibilities here.} The condition $\det M_q \neq 0$ then implies that both $\kdet^u \geq 0$ and $\kdet^d \geq 0$.

-To implement the solution to the strong CP problem proposed in Ref.~\cite{Feruglio:2023uof}, one requires the cancellation of the QCD anomaly $A$ of the modular symmetry, which in our case simply reads \footnote{ \cref{eq:A} holds even when the Higgs doublets carry non-zero modular weights $k_{H_q}$, which would imply $\kdet^q = 3k_{H_q}+ \sum_i k_i + k^c_i$.
+To implement the solution to the strong CP problem proposed in Ref.~\cite{Feruglio:2023uof}, one requires the cancellation of the QCD anomaly $A$ of the modular symmetry, which in our case simply reads \footnote{ \cref{eq:A} holds also when the Higgs doublets carry cancelling non-zero modular weights, i.e.~$k_{H_u} = -k_{H_d}$, since $\kdet^q = 3k_{H_q}+ \sum_i k_i + k^c_i$.
 We thank M.~Parriciatu for this observation.}

 The vanishing of $A$ guarantees that $\det M_u \det M_d$ is a modular form of zero weight, hence a constant, independent of the only source of CP breaking, namely the \ac{VEV} of~$\tau$.
 Moreover, it is a real constant, given the assumed \ac{gCP} invariance of the theory.
 Given the above, the vanishing of $A$ implies the separate vanishing of the modular weights of the determinants of both quark mass matrices,